AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-windows.md

 * List of active processes;
 * Contents of AdGuard log file that includes the list of errors that occured since the last launch of the program.

-### Browsing Security database updates check
+### <a id="browsing-security-check"></a> Browsing Security website check

-AdGuard uses [Safebrowsing Protocol v2](https://developers.google.com/safe-browsing/) to check browsing security local database updates.
-The Safebrowsing Protocol v2 is very privacy friendly, and it is used to exchange data only with AdGuard servers using hashed URLs so the server never knows the actual URLs queried by the clients.

-In case the domain is present in the local safebrowsing database, it is additionally checked against another database located on our server.
-Information about the domain is also sent in hashed form, so we don’t know the specific URL.

-### Parental Control

-When Parental Control is enabled, AdGuard uses its own web service to check websites against the database.
-Every time the user is about to visit the website, a request that contains this website’s domain name is sent to this web service.
-This information is not stored anywhere and is not used in any way other than to tell if the website is included in the Parental Control blacklist.
+If "Phishing and malware protection" option is enabled, AdGuard checks every website before the user visits it.
+We use the Lookup API for this purpose, and the information about visited website is sent in form of hash prefixes.
+This doesn’t allow us to determine which website is being visited.

+When browsing security is enabled, AdGuard periodically performs a latency check for the list of browsing security servers; no information is being sent in these requests, though.

-### Browsing Security community
+### <a id="browsing-security-community"></a> Browsing Security community

 If user enables the “Take part in the development of a browsing security option”, the program will periodically send anonymous security-related data: